Wine and Dine at the 8 Best French Restaurants in Sydney

 There’s no denying the fact that French restaurants in Sydney are always in fashion.

-Know your coq au vin from your escargots?
+Know your coq au vin from your steak tartare and escargots?
 Or your chardonnay from your sauvignon blanc?

 Whether you’re a connoisseur of French cuisine or simply a fan of fantastic food and drink, a meal at one of these eight Sydney restaurants will definitely put a spring in your step.